The starting point to freedom is to begin questioning the cultural narrative you have been sold. — Bryant McGill

 Starting Point to Freedom

-Begin questioning everything; government, religion, cultural standards, commercial practices on all levels.
+Don’t settle for what you believe, start questioning the cultural narrative, and don’t stop.
+Question everything including the government, religion, cultural standards, commercial practices on all levels.
 This will bring about the real independence of thought, even if you cannot fully exercise it in all actions.
 Many people undertake this journey solo or with others on the same mission.